Minnesota calls on Trump, Biden to follow virus guidelines

 “To comply with the relevant guidelines, your events generally must not exceed 25% capacity, not to exceed 250 people.
 You may be able to increase total attendance if you choose a venue with multiple event spaces with separate capacity limits, as long as you limit each separate space to the lesser of 250 people or 25% capacity.
 Attendees must maintain social distancing of at least six feet at all times, including when entering and exiting the event,” the governor said in his letter.

-Walz said the guidelines are consistent with recommendations from the Center for Disease Control and Prevention and from the White House coronavirus task force coordinator, Dr. Deborah Birx.
+Walz said the guidelines are consistent with recommendations from the Centers for Disease Control and Prevention and from the White House coronavirus task force coordinator, Dr. Deborah Birx.
 He noted that Birx on her recent visit to Minnesota praised the state’s mitigation efforts and stressed the importance of face coverings, social distancing and avoiding large gatherings.

 “COVID-19 continues to pose a threat to Minnesota.
 Over 1,900 Minnesotans have died from the virus, including more than 200 in the past month.
 Please demonstrate that you value Minnesota by protecting the health of our communities.
 Join us in our efforts to prevent the spread of COVID-19, keep our businesses open, and get back to the activities we love,” he concluded.